openZH/covid_19/README.md

 # covid_19
 COVID19 case numbers Canton of Zurich - case numbers include persons tested in the Canton of Zurich.
-The data is updated *at least* once a day (times may vary).
+The data is updated *at least* once a day (times of collection and of update may vary).

 *Important:* Since 09.03.2020, only persons who meet certain test criteria are tested (see "Testkriterien" at www.gd.zh.ch/coronavirus).